Areas and suburbs of Harare

 These places do as their names suggest: Harare’s big factories are here, producing clothing, softdrinks, bricks – you name it.

-Dzivarasekwa, Warren Park, Kuwadzana, Mufakose, Budiriro, Highfield, Glen View, Waterfalls
+Suburbs of Dzivarasekwa, Warren Park, Kuwadzana, Mufakose, Budiriro, Highfields, Glen View, Waterfalls (in purple on the map)

 Here’s an interesting article about the history of some of Harare’s suburbs at Newsvyb.